 Successful completion of one full time semester (four subjects) towards an undergraduate degree or higher level of study at an Australian university, and evidence of meeting maths entry requirement equivalent to VCE prerequisite Subjects 3 and 4: a study score of 20 in one of Maths: Mathematical Methods or Maths: Specialist Mathematics

 Successful completion of Australian Year 12, or equivalent, with an ATAR of 68.
 VCE prerequisites: Units 3 and 4: a minimum of 20 in one of Maths: Mathematical Methods or Maths: Specialist Mathematics, and a minimum study score of 25 in English (or equivalent) or 30 in English (EAL)

-Successful completion of Australian Advanced Diploma, Diploma, or equivalent, and evidence of meeting maths entry requirement equivalent to VCE prerequisite Units 3 and 4: a study score of 20 in one of Maths: Mathematical Methods or Maths: Specialist Mathematics
+Successful completion of Australian advanced diploma, diploma, or equivalent, and evidence of meeting maths entry requirement equivalent to VCE prerequisite Units 3 and 4: a study score of 20 in one of Maths: Mathematical Methods or Maths: Specialist Mathematics

 On campus requirements

 Due to the specialist nature of this degree, you will be required to attend RMIT University in Melbourne to complete practical and laboratory classes.

 These classes will be offered in block mode, as a week of intensive practical work during most subjects on site at RMIT City or Bundoora West campuses.
 There will be one week of block practicals in each Study Period.